 - The customer has a UK bank account;

 - Written authority on file to deal with this individual.

-In the event that the TFS representative is able to record on the system the relevant criteria, then they may follow a reduced due diligence procedure in respect of that telephone call, which only requires the individual and name of business to be identified, without the additional verification required by our standard process set out above.
+In the event that the HPG representative is able to record on the system the relevant criteria, then they may follow a reduced due diligence procedure in respect of that telephone call, which only requires the individual and name of business to be identified, without the additional verification required by our standard process set out above.

 Received a marketing mailing from us?

 Occasionally we send information on our services to businesses by post.
 The addressee information is from Companies House records and is not held thereafter by HPG Holdings Ltd. If you have received a mailing and would like to unsubscribe from future mailings you can email the reference number and company name that appears on your mailing to firstname.lastname@example.org.
 The following client data terms and terms of business do not apply (unless you subsequently enquire about our services and/or become a client) as this data is not retained by us, except the company name to ensure that we do not send those who unsubscribe to any future communications.